chrwoizi/naytrading/NAYtrading.AI/README.md

 ## :moneybag: Using the trained network ##

-Once you have a trained network for buying (and preferably another network for selling), you can run client.py to act as a user on NAYtrading (N.A.Y.trading) using the trained network(s) to decide on snapshots automatically.
+Once you have a trained network for buying (and preferably another network for selling), you can run client.py to act as a user on N.A.Y.trading using the trained network(s) to decide on snapshots automatically.

 Go to [http://naytrading.com](http://naytrading.com) and register a new account for your AI.
 A recommended account email address is your real email address followed by *.ai*, e.g. *john.doe@mailbox.com.ai*.
 That email address doesn't need to actually exist.
 Consider it an account "name".
 Using that convention is optional, but it automatically enables some convenient features.